For Parents of Children with Asthma

 Diagnosing Asthma in Young Children

 Not all young children who have wheezing episodes when they get colds or respiratory infections develop asthma.
-The wheezing may happen when a child's already-small airways get inflamed by an illness.
+The wheezing may happen when a child's already-small airways get inflamed or swollen by an illness.
 Because airways grow as a child ages, wheezing may no longer occur when an older child gets a cold.

 A young child who frequently wheezes with colds or respiratory infections is more likely to have asthma if: